Automated Machine Learning on Graphs: A Survey: NAS for Graph Machine Learning

-\paragraph{Differentiable} Differentiable NAS methods such as DARTS~\cite{liu2018darts} and SNAS~\cite{xie2019snas} have gained popularity in recent years.
+Differentiable NAS methods such as DARTS~\cite{liu2018darts} and SNAS~\cite{xie2019snas} have gained popularity in recent years.
 Instead of optimizing different operations separately, differentiable methods construct a single super-network (known as the \emph{one-shot model}) containing all possible operations.
 Formally, we denote

 where $o^{(x,y)}(\mathbf{x})$ is an operation in the GNN with input $\mathbf{x}$ and output $\mathbf{y}$, $\mathcal{O}$ are all candidate operations, and $\mathbf{z}^{(x,y)}$ are learnable vectors to control which operation is selected.
 Briefly speaking, each operation is regarded as a probability distribution of all possible operations.
 In this way, the architecture and model weights can be jointly optimized via gradient-based algorithms.
 The main challenges lie in making the NAS algorithm differentiable, where several techniques such as Gumbel-softmax~\cite{jang2017categorical} and concrete distribution~\cite{maddison2017concrete} are resorted to.
-When applied to GNNs, slight modification may be needed to incorporate the specific operations defined in the search space, but the general idea of differentiable methods remains unchanged.
+When applied to GNNs, slight modification may be needed to incorporate the specific operations defined in the search space.